IAPFS 2026 Conference

 Dietitians/Diet Technicians, Feeding Specialists, Nurses, Physician Assistant, Physical Therapist, Occupational Therapist, Speech-Language Pathologist and Nurse Practitioners

 Early Registration rates are available until August 9.
-After that time registration rates will increase by $50.
+After that time registration rates will increase.

 Exhibitor Information: